thesleepingsage/DaVinci-Resolve-Timestamp-Extractor/README.md

 - If running the script, Python 3.x
 - No external dependencies

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Disclaimer

+This software is provided free of charge on an as-is basis.
+Any monetary contributions made in relation to this software are considered voluntary donations and do not constitute a sale or purchase.
+The author retain all rights to the software and make no warranties, express or implied, regarding its use or performance.

 ## License